1. Attendance

 Overview

-Bushwick Leaders’ High School has an “Away for the Day” policy on the use of electronic devices, including cell phones.
-Although students are permitted to bring electronic devices to school as per Chancellor’s Regulation A-413 they must be powered down and put away as soon as they enter the building for the duration of the school day.
-More specifically, cell phones and other electronic devices cannot be used in classrooms, hallways, bathroom, gymnasium or cafeteria or any other location in the building.
+Bushwick Leaders’ High School has an “Away for the Day” policy on the use of internet-enabled electronic devices, including cell phones, smartphones, smartwatches, laptops, tablets, iPads, and portable music and entertainment systems.
+Although students are permitted to bring internet-enabled electronic devices to school they must be powered down and stored in a school provided Yondr pouch as they enter the building for the duration of the school day.
+Devices that cannot fit in a Yondr pouch such as a tablet or laptop must be stored in the student’s assigned locker.

 Cell Phone Storage Process